 Have you ever felt that being a stay-at-home parent is more than a full-time job?
 Well, you’re right.
 With all of the responsibilities you juggle, in addition to taking care of your children, you’re probably pulling some serious overtime hours.
 In fact, Salary.com suggests that between managing household expenses, repairs, child care, pet care, food shopping, cooking, cleaning, and transportation, stay-at-home parents put in an average of 94.7 working hours a week.
-They also estimate that the value of all of this labor is equivalent to almost $115,000 per year – a figure that could easily rival a working partner’s yearly income.
+They also estimate that the value of all of this labor is equivalent to over $162,000 per year – a figure that could easily rival a working partner’s yearly income.
 Yet, despite a stay-at-home parent’s significant household contributions, it’s often only the “breadwinner” who thinks he or she needs life insurance coverage.

 Insuring only one parent in a two parent household is a risky move when you consider the family’s full financial health.
 But families are sometimes unaware of this because they have made one of the following three assumptions: